Oct 9, 2020 Join our Private facebook Group!

 When Fridge Is Not the Option!

 Putting tomatoes, potatoes, and onions in the fridge seems to be a guaranteed way to keep them fresh for a longer time.
 Not exactly!
-Keeping them under cold temperatures actually destroys their flavors and ruins their texture.
+Keeping them under cold temperatures actually destroys their flavours and ruins their texture.

 Keep them in a bowl lined with paper towels with the stems of tomatoes and onions at the top.
 The place should be cool, dry, and away from heat sources and direct sunlight.